X2 (film): Production

 Producer Lauren Shuler Donner had hoped to start filming in March 2002, but production did not begin until June 17, 2002, in Vancouver and ended by November.
 Over sixty-four sets were used in thirty-eight different locations.
 The film crew encountered problems when there was insufficient snow in Kananaskis, Alberta for them to use for some scenes.
 A large amount of fake snow was then applied.
 The idea to have Jean Grey sacrifice herself at the end and to be resurrected in a third installment was highly secretive.
 Singer did not tell Famke Janssen until midway through filming.
 While filming the scene where Xavier and Lehnsherr play chess, Stewart and McKellen had no clue how to play chess so a Canadian grandmaster was called on set for a day.
 Cinematographer Newton Thomas Sigel and two stunt drivers nearly died when filming the scene in which Pyro has a dispute with police officers.
 James Bamford worked as Hugh Jackman's stunt double for rehearsals until he suffered an injury; due to Bamford's looks, Singer asked him to play the role of Gambit for a cameo appearance, but Gambit's scene was deleted from the film's final cut.
-According to Alan Cumming, Singer began berating the cast which lead to Halle Berry saying to Singer "you can kiss my black ass".
-Cumming would also later say that working on the film was a "bad experience".
+According to Alan Cumming, Singer began berating the cast which led to Halle Berry saying to Singer "you can kiss my black ass".
+Cumming would also later say that working on the film was "dangerous" and "abusive".

 John Ottman composed the score.
 Ottman established a new title theme, as well as themes specifically for Magneto, Jean Grey, Nightcrawler, Mystique, and Pyro.